 After a tragic accident like this, it is important for all the companies involved in the construction project to take the time to fully understand why the incident occurred.
 Was the construction worker who was injured or killed properly trained to work with certain equipment?
 Was the equipment functioning properly?
 Should someone have been spotting this man to ensure he did not come into contact with dangerous power lines?

 As the companies involved determine the adjustments that need to be made after a tragic accident like this one, it is important for the loved ones of a construction accident victim to know that workers’ compensation offers death benefits for surviving family members of an accident victim.
 While nothing can replace the life of a loved one, compensation can ensure that a family is supported even though they have one less income to rely on.
+Contact a Charlotte work comp lawyer for help today.

 Source: Charlotte Observer, “Worker apparently electrocuted during construction incident at UNCC,” Cleve R. Wootson Jr., Oct.
 14, 2013